RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a :ref:`SpecTypeTestName`.

 prologue
     The attribute value shall be an optional string.
-If the attribute value is present, then it shall be the test case prologue code.
+If the value is present, then it shall be the test case prologue code.
 The prologue code is placed in the test case body before the test case actions.
 A use case is the declaration of local variables used by the test case actions.

 support
     The attribute value shall be an optional string.
-If the attribute value is present, then it shall be the test case support code.
+If the value is present, then it shall be the test case support code.
 The support code is placed at file scope before the test case code.

 target
     The attribute value shall be a string.
 It shall be the path to the